SageLabesky/Distinction_Project_Labesky/README.md

 8. Brain should store the photographs along with the descriptions
 9. Brain should generate audio descriptions which it will send to the embedded device

+## Required Physical Components:
+1. Arduino chip (WIFI or Bluetooth capable)
+2. Small camera (should be connectable to breadboard and compatible with Arduino chip)
+3. Audio ouptut device (should be connectable to breadboard and compatible with arduino chip)
+4. Button (should be connectable to breadboard and compatible with arduino chip)
+5. Wires (should be connectable to breadboard)
+6. Breadboard